 The Accelerated RN-BSN Program is designed to integrate and build upon the nursing knowledge and experience of the Registered Nurse (RN).
 The curriculum provides educational experiences that enhance knowledge, increase competencies, and develop interpersonal interactions of the practicing RN.
-This one-year, accelerated RN-BSN program offers both onsite and online course delivery options.
+The Accelerated RN-BSN program offers an online course delivery format.